Perish as We Populate

 Mass Inflation

-September 8, 2009 by ionamiller
+September 8, 2009

 There is cultural enantiodromia in our manic-depressive society that over-emphasizes the outer. now the manic inflationary bubble has burst the ‘depression’ is here in both senses. we’re all to blame – all possessed by the rolling zeitgeist. inflated leaders like Bush are a clue -